Trade mark your brand

 Read on to learn why registering your trade marks is the best way to protect your business’s branding and identity.

-Trade mark protection
+Trade mark basics

 Think of Nike’s iconic swoosh.
 One glimpse and you know exactly which company those runners come from, and maybe even what it be might be like to wear them.

 A well-protected trade mark can quickly communicate to consumers a company’s reputation, products and services.

 The outcome can depend on a range of factors, including: